-First clean it with hot soapy water, drain, then choose one of the following methods…
+First put in the plug and fill it with hot soapy water, drain.
+Next choose one of the following methods…

-- Sprinkle baking soda around the surface then scrub it down with a damp sponge
+- Sprinkle bicarb all over then gently scrub it with a damp sponge

 For tougher jobs:

-- Linda Cobb suggests mixing 3 parts cream of tartar with 1 part hydrogen peroxide and then using a damp cloth, massage the mix into the surface.
-Let dry then wipe with a damp cloth.
+- Linda Cobb suggests mixing 3 parts cream of tartar with 1 part hydrogen peroxide and then taking a damp cloth, massage the mix into the surface.
+Let dry then wipe with a cloth.

 - 1 part vinegar, 1 part hot water, 1/2 part baking soda.
-Scrub mixture into surface using a damp sponge or cloth.
-Rinse well then dry with a cloth.
+Scrub mixture into surface with a damp sponge or rag.
+Rinse well then dry with a rag.

-- I’ve also been told a tip to spray a layer of hot water over the sink to cover, then spray a layer of household ammonia.
+- I’ve also been told a tip to spray a layer of hot water over the basin to cover, then spray a layer of household ammonia.
 Cover with a plastic bag (stretched across the top with ends taped down on counter top) and leave overnight.
-Rinse the ammonia off in the morning then wash with hot, soapy water and dry with a cloth.
+Rinse the ammonia off in the morning then wash with soapy water and dry with a rag.

-- Wash the surface well then rub in baby oil, or olive oil, or windex and buff dry with a soft cloth
+- Wash well then rub in baby oil, or olive oil, or windex and buff dry with a soft rag

 - Soft nylon bristle scrubbers or nylon pot scrubbers.
 Don’t use anything too abrasive that will scratch the stainless steel.